 The person(s) authorized to enter a confined space shall be responsible for and receive training in the following:

-(1) The knowledge of hazards that may be faced during entry, including the mode, signs or symptoms, and consequences of the exposure;
+(1) The knowledge of hazards that may be faced during entry, including the mode, signs or symptoms, and consequences of potential exposures;

 (3) Communication with the attendant, as necessary, to enable the attendant to monitor entrant status and to enable the attendant to alert entrants of the need to evacuate the space if required;

-(a) The entrant recognizes any warning sign or symptom of exposure to a dangerous
+(a) The entrant recognizes any sign or symptom of exposure to a dangerous situation;

 (b) The entrant detects a prohibited condition.